By Matthew B. Cox

 “I don’t even know why I said that.”

-According to Donovan, over the course of these meetings, Damien was subtly trying to nudge him toward accepting a plea and shifting all the blame to Blayne.
-However, Donovan didn’t know precisely what Blayne had done.
+According to Donovan, over the course of these meetings, Damien was subtly trying to nudge him toward accepting a plea and shifting all the blame to Sebastian.
+However, Donovan didn’t know precisely what Sebastian had done.

 “Damien… if I’m going to be prosecuted, I can’t lie.”